mindbender444/MacintoshPi/README.md

 # THIS IS A FORK.
-PLEASE USE UPSTREAM AS THIS IS BEING MODIFIED BY SOMEONE WHO HAS NO IDEA WHAT THEY ARE DOING!!
+Please use the upstream project unless you need Raspberry Pi 4 or Pi 400 support.
-# This branch is an attempt to get the code base to work on a pi 400.
-NOT WORKING AS OF YET!!
+# This branch adds Raspberry Pi 4 and Pi 400 compatibility.

 # MacintoshPi

 MacintoshPi is a small project that allows running full-screen versions of Apple's *Mac OS 7*, *Mac OS 8* and *Mac OS 9* with sound, active Internet connection and modem emulation under *Raspberry Pi*.
 All this without the X.org manager, only a multimedia SDL2 library and from the CLI / *Raspberry Pi OS (Legacy)*.
 This lets emulators use full power of *Raspberry Pi*, making them more stable and useful in combination with additional retro-software.
 Installation requires running a single script on a clean *Raspberry Pi OS (full) Legacy* and waiting about two hours for the packages to compile and install.
 In addition, thanks to a document contained in the project, it is possible in dual-boot to place the fastest (bare-metal) *Commodore 64/128/PET* emulator **BMC64**, thus building an interesting retro package on a single SD card.
-The entire *MacintoshPi* project runs on **Raspberry Pi Zero 2 W**, **2**, **2B**, **3**, **3B**, **3A+**, **3B+** (at present, it does not run on version 4).
+The entire *MacintoshPi* project runs on **Raspberry Pi Zero 2 W**, **2**, **2B**, **3**, **3B**, **3A+**, **3B+**, **4** and **Pi 400**.

 Below you will find a short clip showing what MacintoshPi can do: